-The Panel usually comprises a Chair and four other Members.
+The Panel usually comprises of a Chair and four other Members.
 The Panel must appoint one of their Members as Vice-Chair.
-The Panel usually meet once every calendar month.
+The Panel must meet at least once every calendar month.
 The quorum for meetings is three and must include either the Chair or Vice-Chair.